Union County Vehicle Impound Guide

 - Valid driver's license (or someone with a valid license): You (or the person retrieving the vehicle) must have a valid, unexpired driver's license.

-- Vehicle registration: Proof that you own the vehicle.
+- Vehicle registration or title: Proof that you own the vehicle.
+A copy of the vehicle registration or the vehicle title will suffice.

 - Proof of insurance: Showing current insurance coverage for the vehicle.